LegendDuoKeeper/Pokermon-Ext/README.md

 An add-on to the Pokermon mod (original mod and credit to creator in "About")

+Basically everything here likely needs some amount of small tweaks, with some more obvious offenders who are due for some larger ones, but hopefully the theming for them is appreciated and some of these become proper additions after those tweaks.

 Currently adds:

   9 new pokemon lines: